-88. The Court concludes that the interference which concerned political expression was devoid of a compelling reason, since the interests of the authority of Parliament and order in Parliament were not demonstrably seriously affected, nor was it shown that these interests were on balance weightier than the right to freedom of expression of the opposition.
+85. The Court concludes that the interference which concerned political expression was devoid of a compelling reason, since the interests of the authority of Parliament and order in Parliament were not demonstrably seriously affected, nor was it shown that these interests were on balance weightier than the right to freedom of expression of the opposition.
 The sanctions were imposed without consideration of less intrusive measures, such as warnings or reprimands.
-Moreover, the interference consisted in the application of sanctions with a chilling effect on the parliamentary opposition, in a process where the procedural guarantees and those of the interference cannot be considered "necessary in a democratic society" within the meaning of Article 10 § 2 of the Convention.
+Moreover, the interference consisted in the application of serious sanctions with a chilling effect on the parliamentary opposition, in a process where the procedural guarantees and those of the appearance of non-partisanship were insufficient.
+Therefore, the interference cannot be considered "necessary in a democratic society" within the meaning of Article 10 § 2 of the Convention.